aridjayarecipes/cutesrecipes.web.app/content/post/2165-steps-to-prepare-perfect-grilled-cod-with-spiced-marinade.md

 1. Toast the spices (turmeric, cumin and paprika) in a pan to enhance their flavors, place them in a bowl and mix together with Extra Virgin Olive Oil from Spain.
 1. Brush the fish with the mix of spices and season it.
 1. Heat a pan and brown the cod on the brushed side for 5 minutes.
-Before flipping it, brush the other side with the marinade and then brown it until it is cooked through, the time will depend on the fillet's thickness.
+Before flipping it, brush the other side with the marinade and then brown it until it is cooked through, the time will depend on the fillet&#39;s thickness.
 1. Dress the couscous with 1 tablespoon of Extra Virgin Olive Oil from Spain, the salt, the lemon juice and the chives.
 1. Serve the fish on a bed of couscous.
 1. Garnish with some minced chives and pomegranate seeds.